ollijarviniemi/ollij.fi/AI.md

 [^60]: In particular, I tried to provide a threat scenario that does not require major changes in AI development.
 Major changes are of course possible and may introduce new problems.

-[^thanks]: The translation may be clumsy at times.
-Thanks to Akseli Jussinmäki, Konsta Tiilikainen and Meeri Kuoppala for providing feedback on earlier (Finnish) versions of the article.
+[^thanks]: Thanks to Akseli Jussinmäki, Konsta Tiilikainen and Meeri Kuoppala for providing feedback on earlier (Finnish) versions of the article.